HackRore/brain-tumor-detection-project_ravin/README.md

-# Brain Tumor Detection Web App By  Om Chavan
+# Brain Tumor Detection Web App

 This is a web application built using Flask for detecting brain tumors from MRI images.